JeroenAdam/my-personal-knowledge-management-system/README.md

 # Introduction

 My PKM app enables the storage, structuring, and retrieval of information and knowledge.
-It supports text, images, internal links, code blocks, tags and search.
+It supports text, images, files, videos, internal links, tags and search.
 Ideal for learning, research, work procedures, and personal note structuring.
 Built with Spring Boot 3.3 and React 18.
 Elasticsearch implementation is planned.

 # Screenshots